 How Military and ANSI standards are different

-There are generally two standards of eye protection that you will find on shooting glasses.
-One provided by the American National Standards Institute (ANSI) and the other is a military standard.
-While most of the glasses that meet the military standard also meet ANSI standards, glasses that are ANSI standard often times do not meet military standards.
+There are generally two standards of eye protection that you will find in shooting glasses.
+One is provided by the American National Standards Institute (ANSI) and the other is a military standard.
+While most of the glasses that meet the military standard also meet ANSI standards, glasses that are ANSI standard oftentimes do not meet military standards.
 Here are the differences below:

-- ANSI Standard – This standard is often times referred to as Z87, this test is done is done using a .25 inch steel ball traveling at 150 fps.
+- ANSI Standard – This standard is oftentimes referred to as Z87, this test is done using a .25-inch steel ball traveling at 150 fps.
 ANSI standard is designed mainly for ricochet situations and will not come close to stopping anything traveling directly at it at high speeds.
-If the product is marked with a Z87+ then that means it has passed all the high-impact test requirements, and glasses that are marked Z87 without the plus sign means these are products are not rated for high-impact.
+If the product is marked with a Z87+ then that means it has passed all the high-impact test requirements, and glasses that are marked Z87 without the plus sign mean these are products that are not rated for high impact.

-- Military Standard – This standard refers to MIL-PRF-31013, which is done using a .15 inch steel ball traveling at 650fps.
+- Military Standard – This standard refers to MIL-PRF-31013, which is done using a .15-inch steel ball traveling at 650fps.
 These lenses go through much harder tests to be approved for the military standard.
-These lenses are designed to take much more impact, but still would not be able to take any head-on impact on at high speeds.
-In addition to the impact safety requirements, military standard lenses must offer protection from harmful UV rays, be a good fit, as well as resistant to chemical wear and protection from a variety of elements.
+These lenses are designed to take much more impact, but still would not be able to take any head-on impact at high speeds.
+In addition to the impact safety requirements, military standard lenses must offer protection from harmful UV rays, be a good fit, as well as resistant to chemical wear, and protection from a variety of elements.

 - EN166 Standard – One of the lesser-known standards is the EN166 standard.
 This standard is usually for products that are in the European market.
 If you purchase a pair of safety glasses that were manufactured in Europe you might find it in this standard.
-The EN166 high impact standard test uses a 0.86-gram 6mm steel ball going at the velocity of 190 m/s, which translates to about 623 fps.
-Which means anything with the high impact EN166 standard rating is more than adequate protection.
-The “A” certification standard will give you the best protection for the Europe standards.
+The EN166 high-impact standard test uses a 0.86-gram 6mm steel ball going at the velocity of 190 m/s, which translates to about 623 fps.
+This means anything with the high-impact EN166 standard rating is more than adequate protection.
+The “A” certification standard will give you the best protection for Europe standards.